Software License Management With Device42

 Configuring Software Discovery

-To import software components into Device42 so that they can be inventoried, managed, and reported on, you'll first need to configure Device42 for software discovery.
+To import software components into Device42 so that they can be inventoried, managed, and reported on, you first need to configure Device42 for software discovery.

 Autodiscovery Job Configuration

-In Device42, configure an autodiscovery job to scan systems for installed software by clicking the Discovery tab and selecting HyperVisors / *nix / Windows > Add Hypervisors/*nix/win for Autodiscovery.
+In Device42, configure an autodiscovery job to scan systems for installed software under Discovery > Hypervisors/*nix/Windows > Create.

 Configure the autodiscovery job for the system's platform and network location.
 To enable software discovery, ensure the Discover Software option is selected under the Software and Applications section.

-Note that for this option to appear, a supported platform such as *nix or Windows must be selected for the autodiscovery job first.
+Note that for this option to appear, you must first select a supported platform, such as *nix or Windows, for the autodiscovery job.

 Software Type

-A configuration item to take note of is Software Type.
-This field controls how newly discovered software will initially be treated.
-There are four options for the initial software type field:
+A configuration item (CI) worth noting is Software Type.
+This field controls how newly discovered software is initially treated.
+There are four options for the initial Software Type field:

 Finally, run the autodiscovery job to discover installed software components and import them into Device42.